Skip to content

 """

-Returns the SUM aggregate SQL function for the given column name.
+Returns the SUM aggregate SQL function for the specified column.

 The SUM function returns the total sum of a numeric column in a table.